Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 | CORECLR_PROFILER_PATH_32 | Windows (32-bit) | \{\{ Unzipped Directory Root \}\}\runtimes\win-x86\native\ContrastProfiler.dll |
 | CORECLR_PROFILER_PATH_64 | Linux (64-bit) | \{\{ Unzipped Directory Root \}\}\runtimes\linux-x64\native\ContrastProfiler.so |

 > **Note:** The platform's CPU architecture is based on the CoreCLR's bitness.
-For example, when using a 32-bit CoreCLR, you must use the 32-bit profiler, even if the OS is 64-bit.
+For example when using a 32-bit CoreCLR, you must use the 32-bit profiler, even if the OS is 64-bit.

 <details><summary><b>Running from Powershell or Powershell Core (Windows)</b></summary>

-Windows users running from Powershell or Powershell Core can set the environment variables.
+Windows users running Powershell or Powershell Core can use it to set the environment variables.

 **Example:**